llmcloud24/de.KCD-Summer-School-2024/Day_1/readme.md

     - Networks --> LLMcloud24-network-2
     - Key Pair --> add your own available Key Pair
 - Assign a floating ip from "public 2" pool to your VM
-- how to connect to your vm with ssh: https://cloud.denbi.de/wiki/Compute_Center/Berlin/#connect-to-your-vms-with-ssh
+- How to connect to your vm with ssh: https://cloud.denbi.de/wiki/Compute_Center/Berlin/#connect-to-your-vms-with-ssh
   - public key needs to be uploaded in cloud portal
-  - pulic key needs to be added during the creation of the vm
+  - pulic key needs to be added during the creation of the vm: https://cloud.denbi.de/wiki/quickstart/#floating-ip
   - you would need to setup a ProxyJump in order to connect to your own VM e.g. provide a configuration similar to this one:

 ```